madzera/happytree/CONTRIBUTING.md

 The recommendations are:

-* If your test is related with one of those API interfaces, your test must be located within the respective package related to its respective interface.
+* If your test is related to one of those API interfaces, your test must be located within the respective package related to its respective interface.
 * Implement your test and place it within the class to which the type of scenario the test indicates (happy, alternative or error scenarios).